awsdocs/aws-iot-docs/developerguide/iot-sidewalk-create-rules.md

 1. Choose the **lambda\.py** function in the **Code source** section of the console\.

 1. In the function body, delete any code inside the function body, and add a print statement for your Lambda function\.
-You can also base64 decode the `PayloadData` to receive the application data that your device sends to AWS IoT\.
+You can also use base64 to decode the `PayloadData` to receive the application data that your device sends to AWS IoT\.
 The following shows an example Lambda function\.

    ```
    import json